philippstucki/fluxcms-deploy/README.md

 ## Description
 *fluxcms-deploy* assists in deploying FluxCMS projects.
 Targets are configured using text files and contain user, host and directory.
 The user running commands on the target needs proper sudo permissions.

-If *target-name* is specified the corresponding target configuration file is looked up in deployment/targets/*target-name*`.txt
+If *target-name* is specified the corresponding target configuration file is looked up in deployment/targets/*target-name*.txt

 ### Options
-* **-n** Tells rsync to perform a dry run
+* **-n** Tells rsync to perform a dry run resulting in no changes made

 ## Example Configuration
 See deployment/targets/my-target.txt for an example target configuration.